vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 - `-n` specifies the total number of packets to capture, by default packets are captured indefinitely.
 - `-h` causes the program to display a program usage reminder.

 All other string arguments are presumed to be parts of a packet filter statement and are combined into a single string.
-If no packet filter parameters are entered then all IP packets are captured.
+If no packet filter is entered, then all IP packets are captured.

 ## Create a Packet Capture Endpoint